Nikon D7100 vs Sony A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7100 does not provide wifi capability.

-Both the D7100 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the A9 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the D7100 and A9 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Is the Nikon D7100 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.